Christy05/SeleniumTest/README.md

 # SeleniumTest

 On the top of the Java file, change the following:
-* DRIVER_LOCATION: Points to the chrome_browser.exe file
+* DRIVER_LOCATION: Points to the chrome_browser.exe file (Its available in the Repo.
+Please download)
 * If the XPATH fails to be loaded, update the XPATH with the element's XPATH

 Run As Java.
 System out will print the Page Title.